Adulting Miracles of an Unemployed Milspouse

 I’m not crafty but I am practical.
 My mom gifted me a piece of used furniture years ago that required paint and repair.
 Shortly after receiving it I painted it, but I never got around to re-attaching the door.

 Today I can proudly say the door is attached.
-However, due to PCS damage the piece needs to be repainted.
+However, due to PCS damage the piece now needs repainting.
 So the cycle continues.

 PLEASE COMMENT BELOW!